NOT SO SWEET

-Closely monitoring diet is a crucial part of controlling diabetes -- and keeping medical costs down.
-Uncontrolled diabetes can land sufferers in the hospital with kidney failure, heart attack, or stroke.
+Closely monitoring diet is a crucial part of controlling diabetes as well as limiting medical costs.
+Uncontrolled diabetescan land sufferers in the hospital with kidney failure, heart attack, or stroke.
 Type 2 diabetes can sometimes be reversed with lifestyle choices and dietary changes, meaning no more pricey medication.
-The American Diabetes Association warns that highly processed foods are more likely to have high glycemic loads that raise blood glucose levels, as are foods with a lot of refined sugar and not enough fiber.
-Here are 15 such foods -- some of which might seem healthy -- that diabetics would do well to avoid.
+Though it is possible for diabetics to eat out, highly processed foods are more likely to have high glycemic loads that raise blood glucose levels.
+Here are 15 foods, some of which might seem healthy, that diabetics would do well to avoid.

-Despite sounding healthy, wheat bread can contain refined flour and have about the same high glycemic index as white bread, according to research published in the American Diabetes Association journal Diabetes Care.
+Despite sounding healthy, wheat bread can contain refined flour and have about the same high glycemic index as white bread, according to research published by the American Diabetes Association.
 Read the label closely to make sure whole grain or whole wheat flour is at the top of the list of ingredients instead of enriched or white flour.

 Many breakfast cereals have a high sugar content, and even some that are advertised as healthy have more sugar and less fiber than diabetics should consume.
 Look for added sugar and fiber content on the label.